Severson-Group/eMach/docs/source/getting_started/tutorials/analytical_machine_opt_tutorial/index.rst

 Step 3: Add Constraints Step
 ------------------------------------------
 The following class defines an additional ``EvaluationStep`` introduced in the :doc:`analytical machine design tutorial <../analytical_machine_des_tutorial/index>`.
 This step is designed to check if the tip speed of the rotor exceeds an upper bound.
 This class introduces a new tool: the ``mo.InvalidDesign`` exception.
-This is an exception which is defined in the ``mach_opt`` repository, which when raised will exit the evaluation process in the ``fitness`` method of the ``MachineDesignProblem`` class and return back large objective values.
-This effectively acts as a death penalty constraint for the optimization, and allows for designs to be discarded during the evaluation process.
+This is an exception defined in the ``mach_opt`` repository that when raised will exit the evaluation process in the ``fitness`` method of the ``MachineDesignProblem`` class and return back large objective values.
+This effectively acts as a death penalty constraint for the optimization and allows for invalid designs to be discarded during the evaluation process.
 Copy this code into the ``mach_eval_tutorial.py`` file near the other ``EvalutationSteps``.

 .. code-block:: python